JuncaiL/SpecMoE/README.md

 ## SpecMoE : Building A Speculative MoE Model To Accelerate Inference

-The goal of SpecMoE is not to provide strong result than the well-known GPT models, such as llama-7b. **Our goal is to use small models with less layers to approximate the performance of those big GPT models.
-Therefore, we can achieve low latency in model inference  and get satisfied results.**  This technique is also know as Speculative Inference, in which we use small speculative model in model inference to produce sentences token by token, and then use the big model to verify the result with only one pass through the big model.
-In this way, Model Inference can be accelerated and the accuracy of the small speculative model influence the hit rate and thus the acceleration.
+The goal of SpecMoE is not to provide strong result than the well-known GPT models, such as llama-7b. **Our goal is to use small models with fewer layers to approximate the performance of those big GPT models.
+Therefore, we can achieve low latency in model inference and get satisfied results.**  This technique is also known as Speculative Inference, in which we use small speculative model in model inference to produce sentences token by token, and then use the big model to verify the result with only one pass through the big model.
+In this way, Model Inference can be accelerated and the accuracy of the small speculative model influences the hit rate and thus the acceleration.

 📢 **SpecMoE provides two well-trained models for everyone!!** One is a two-layer GPT model and the other is a two-layer  Sparse MoE GPT model.
 The well-trained models are open-source in the Huggingface.The repo are `JuncaiL/llama-265m` ([🤗 llama-265m](https://huggingface.co/JuncaiL/llama-265m)) and `JuncaiL/llama-8x265m-moe`([🤗 llama-8x265m-moe](https://huggingface.co/JuncaiL/llama-8x265m-moe)), respectively.